Malik Hooker: 2017 season

-On May 18, 2017, the Indianapolis Colts signed Hooker to a fully guaranteed four-year, $12.59 million contract that includes a signing bonus of $2.29 million.
+On May 18, 2017, the Indianapolis Colts signed Hooker to a fully guaranteed four–year, $12.59 million contract that includes an initial signing bonus of $2.29 million.

 Hooker missed offseason workouts while recovering from surgery and suffered a groin injury during the first day of training camp.
 A shoulder injury further stunted his process and he was only able to appear in a single preseason game.
 Head coach Chuck Pagano named Hooker the backup free safety to begin the regular season behind Darius Butler, who began the season alongside strong safety Matthias Farley.

-He made his professional regular season debut in the Indianapolis Colts' season-opener at the Los Angeles Rams and recorded four combined tackles in their 46–9 loss.
-On September 17, 2017, Hooker earned his first career start in place of Darius Butler, who was inactive after sustaining a hamstring injury in the season-opener.
-Hooker recorded two combined tackles, deflected a pass, and recorded his first career interception off a pass by quarterback Carson Palmer during their 16–13 overtime loss to the Arizona Cardinals in Week 2.
-The following week, he made three combined tackles, broke up a pass, and intercepted a pass by DeShone Kizer in the Colts' 31–28 victory against the Cleveland Browns.
-In Week 4, Hooker made three combined tackles, a pass deflection, and had another interception off Russell Wilson in their 46–18 loss at the Seattle Seahawks.
-It marked his third consecutive game with an interception.
-On October 8, 2017, Hooker collected a season-high five combined tackles during a 26–23 victory against the San Francisco 49ers.
+On September 10, 2017, Hooker made his professional regular season debut in the Indianapolis Colts' season-opener at the Los Angeles Rams and recorded four combined tackles (three solo) in their 46–9 loss.
+On September 17, 2017, Hooker earned his first career start in place of Darius Butler, who was inactive after sustaining a hamstring injury in Week 1.
+He recorded two combined tackles (one solo), deflected a pass, and recorded his first career interception off a pass by quarterback Carson Palmer during their 16–13 overtime loss to the Arizona Cardinals in Week 2.
+Defensive coordinator Ted Monachino named Hooker the starting free safety for the remainder of the season, supplanting Darius Butler.
+The following week, he made three combined tackles (two solo), broke up a pass, and intercepted a pass thrown by DeShone Kizer during a 31–28 victory against the Cleveland Browns.
+In Week 4, Hooker made three combined tackles (one solo), a pass deflection, and had his third consecutive game with an interception off a pass thrown by Russell Wilson in their 46–18 loss at the Seattle Seahawks.
+On October 8, 2017, Hooker collected a season-high five combined tackles (four solo) during a 26–23 victory against the San Francisco 49ers.
 In Week 7, Hooker made two solo tackles before leaving the Colts' 27–0 loss to the Jacksonville Jaguars in the second quarter after suffering a torn ACL and MCL.
-On October 24, 2017, the Indianapolis Colts placed Hooker on injured reserve after it was discovered he would require surgery and miss the remainder of the season.
+On October 24, 2017, the Indianapolis Colts officially placed Hooker on injured reserve after it was discovered he would require surgery and miss the remainder of the season.
+On December 31, 2017, the Indianapolis Colts announced their decision to fire head coach Chuck Pagano after they finished the 2017 NFL season with a 4–12 record.
 He finished his rookie season with 22 combined tackles (16 solo), four pass deflections, and three interceptions in seven games and six starts.

 2018 season

-Hooker made his return from injury in week 1 against the Cincinnati Bengals.
-In the game, Hooker made 4 tackles in the 34–23 loss.

-In week 7 against the New York Jets, Hooker made his first interception of the season off rookie quarterback Sam Darnold and returned it for 27 yards in the 42–34 loss.

-In week 16 against the New York Giants, Hooker intercepted Eli Manning in the 28–27 win.

-Hooker finished the season with 41 tackles (28 solo), 3 pass deflections, 2 interceptions, and 1 fumble recovery.

-Hooker made his playoff debut in the wildcard round against the Houston Texans.
-In the game, Hooker made 2 tackles in the 21–7 win.

-In the divisional round against the Kansas City Chiefs, Hooker was inactive due to a foot injury in the 31–13 loss.
+On February 11, 2018, the Indianapolis Colts announced their decision to hire former Philadelphia Eagles' offensive coordinator Frank Reich as their new head coach.
+He entered training camp projected to win the role as the starting free safety following the departure of Darius Butler.
+He competed with Matthias Farley, T. J. Green, George Odum, and Ronald Martin.
+Defensive coordinator Matt Eberflus named Hooker the starting free safety to begin the season, alongside strong safety Clayton Geathers.